-Kloots has a handful of tentative trips planned for the summer, but she says there’s a good chance they’ll get canceled.
-She’s also worried that as more and more people start traveling again, that hotels won’t have space or need for influencer services.
+Kloots has a handful of tentative trips planned for the summer, but she says there’s a good chance they’ll get cancelled.
+She’s also worried that as more and more people start travelling again, that hotels won’t have space or need for influencer services.
 “They don't want to sacrifice the paying guests to have you be there,” she says.

 This makes sense.
-As much as many people are eager to rush back toward a new normal, only 32 percent of Americans are fully vaccinated, and those who are haven’t been “fully juiced” for long.
+As much as many people are eager to rush back toward a new normal, only 24% of Australians are currently fully vaccinated, and those who are haven’t been “fully juiced” for long.
 Much of the rest of the world lags behind.
 Many travel influencers are then understandably responding by focusing on what their local communities have to offer — and proceeding more cautiously in the industry generally.

-“I don't think I'll ever be 100 percent in the travel industry again, as this pandemic has reminded me how dangerous it can be to put all your eggs in one basket,” says Elizabeth.
+“I don't think I'll ever be 100% in the travel industry again, as this pandemic has reminded me how dangerous it can be to put all your eggs in one basket,” says Elizabeth.
 “Who knows when travel will feel normal again?”